cyverse-archive/NotificationAgent/README.markdown

 This endpoint allows a client to request a list of all system notifications that are currently unseen for a user.
-This endpoint will not list system notifications that have been "soft" deleted by the user.
+This endpoint will not list system notifications that have been "soft" deleted (also known as "dismissed") by the user.
+Nor will it list system notifications that have already been seen by the user, regardless of whether or not the message has been dismissed or is marked as dismissible.

 This endpoint accepts a `user` query parameter that tells the service which user's system notifications to return.